 Back cover: two contemporaneous articles discussing the disapproval of Pearlman's club

 That is, until circa 1999, when Pearlman unexpectedly sent his friend a postcard that read: "Just sent you a box...
 Peel Slowly And See."
 Inside that box was The Electronic Hole, and soon the rumor that Pearlman had relinquished a completely unknown gem from his archives had spread like wildfire.
 Collectors everywhere, screaming "what the hell is this!?" -- the rush and amazement during the first playing of this totally unknown alt-psych trip was spectacular, and as Pearlman began to leak out ambiguous details through his few channels of outside contact, the record immediately grew in value to unbelievable figures, and of course has remained true to that reputation since.

 Pearlman has stated that he felt it was futile to wait until somebody asked him about Hole, because nobody outside of a few friends and contributing musicians knew it existed at all.
 But why didn't he leak out any copies in 1970?
 And then why did he keep all those copies locked up for over two decades?
 Some believe that the legal gymnastics over his cover of Frank Zappa's "Trouble Comin' Every Day" (here "Love Will Find A Way, Part II") may have been an influencing factor.
 Others have argued that Pearlman's entire story is bogus, and that Pearlman pressed the records in the late-1990s to capitalize on the selling power his music had begun to achieve.
-Regardless of these questions, which may forever remain unanswered, it is certain that The Electronic Hole is an incredible record which will only grow in appreciation as it is continually discovered & rediscovered by generations of music lovers to come.
+Most genuine scholars disregard this, as anyone who's held a copy of The Electronic Hole can tell you that it's certainly old.
+Regardless of these questions, it is certain that The Electronic Hole is an incredible record which will only grow in appreciation as it is continually discovered & rediscovered by generations of music lovers to come.